Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Evaluation

-We recruited 18 participants from a tech company campus (7 females and 11 males), aged from 23 to 47 (M${=}31.28$, SD${=}5.44$).
-12 participants reported prior teleoperation experience.
+We recruited 18 participants from a tech company campus (7 females and 11 males), aged 23 to 47 (M${=}31.28$, SD${=}5.44$).
+Twelve reported prior teleoperation experience.
 Participants reported moderate-to-high familiarity with robots (M${=}4.64$, SD${=}2.04$) and 3D video games (M ${=}5.17$, SD${=}2.09$) on a 7-point Likert scale.
-Most participants were right-handed (15 right-handed, 3 left-handed), and all participants operated the robot with their right hand.
+Most participants were right-handed (15 right-handed, 3 left-handed), and all operated the robot with their right hand.